 Want to learn more about Data Analysis?

-There’s a lot more to scatterplots, and my upcoming Data Analysis in Google Sheets course will do a deep dive into scatterplots and how to use them to understand your data better.
+There’s a lot more to scatterplots, and my new course, Data Analysis in Google Sheets, does a deep dive into scatterplots and how to use them to understand your data better.